Coolstart-dev/Safetymap/replit.md

 ## Overview

 Area is a modern web application that enables residents to report and share suspicious, dangerous, disruptive, or criminal activities to warn others in their community.
 Built with a Waze-inspired interface, the platform features an interactive map showing real-time incident reports alongside a filterable list view.
-Users can submit reports with location data, images, and categorized information to create a vigilant and connected community safety network.
+Users can submit reports with location data, images, and categorized information to create a vigilant and connected regional safety network.

 ## User Preferences